 Carol’s Cabbage Salad

-I hope if you aren’t a huge cabbage fan (like I wasn’t) you will at least give this salad a try.
+If you aren’t a huge cabbage fan (like I wasn’t) I hope you will at least give this salad a try.
 It just might change your mind.
-Your tastebuds and your body will thank you.
-I now eat this salad 2-3 times a week.
+Remember your tastebuds regenerate every 7-10 days, so your new tastebuds might even like cabbage!
+And your body will thank you.
+I now eat this salad 2-3 times a week and love it so much.

-Please leave a comment to let me know what you think.
+Please leave a comment to let us know how you like it, or what additions you made to yours?